My approach to therapy is to help you change your relationship to suffering by increasing your awareness of the choices

-Compassion-Focused Therapy helps people develop and work with experiences of inner warmth, safeness and soothing, via compassion and self-compassion.
+Compassion-Focused Therapy helps people develop and work with experiences of mindful awareness, inner warmth, safeness and soothing, via compassion and self-compassion.
 This therapy is especially appropriate for people who have high levels of shame and self-criticism and who have difficulty in feeling warmth toward, and being kind to, themselves or others as a result of abuse or neglect.

 In addition, I run self-compassion groups to help you re-parent yourself with loving presence.

 Neurobiologically-Informed Trauma Treatment includes research from modern science and contemplative mindfulness practices to strengthen the neuroplatform, regain stabilization, and create positive mind states in trauma survivors who suffer from difficult relational experiences, anxiety, depression, mood swings, and a history of unsuccessful treatment.